Danny Asadi’s Vital Guide to Persian Entice Music

 “My typical purpose is to bring Persian culture and artwork, popular Middle Eastern subculture, Westside.

-I assume there was a time when people weren’t enthused to find out about Middle Eastern music or melodies and compositions, however now more than ever they’re prepared.”
+I assume there was a time when people lacked enthusiasm for learning Middle Eastern music, melodies, and compositions, but now, more than ever, they are prepared.

 There’s a way of playing violin for example that’s wonderful to Persians – the manner they play the violin is so specific from the manner Americans play it.
 Just the way melodies are hit.”